The Latest: Contreras puts National League on the board

 Trout went deep on a 1-2 fastball, sending it into the AL bullpen in left field.

-It was Trout's second homer in five All-Star Game appearances and improved him to 7-for-15 (.467) in his All-Star career.
+It was Trout's second homer in five All-Star Game appearances and improved him to 7-for-14 in his All-Star career.
+He later popped out to foul territory in the fifth.
 He was named MVP of the game in 2014 and 2015.

 8:45 p.m.